SWeszler/programming_problems/README.md

 5. Count and Say
 6. Encode Number - Leetcode 1256

-## Graphs (two-dimensional lists)
+## Graphs
 1. Assign numbers in Minesweeper
 2. Find where to expand in Minesweeper
-3. Rotate 2D list by 90 degrees
-4. K Closest Points to origin
+3. Course Schedule - Leetcode 207

 ## Linked Lists
 1. N-th element of a linked list